Deploying your first .NET app to velixir

 Step one.
 Sign up.
 Visit velixir.net/account/register.
 Thirty seconds.
 Email confirmation lands instantly.
 We don't require a credit card at sign-up, so you can browse around.
 A payment method only gets attached when you're ready to provision your first paid resource.

 Step two.
 Create the app.
-Click Create App in the dashboard, pick a plan (Spark at €6.95/mo is fine for a side project), pick a region (Europe, US East, or Asia Pacific), and pick a .NET version.
+Click Create App in the dashboard, pick a plan (Hobby at €3.49/mo is plenty for a side project), pick a region (Central Europe or North America East), and pick a .NET version.
 The default is whichever LTS Microsoft is currently shipping.

 dotnet publish -c Release